CCTR Funding and Educational Programs

 - Primary member of the CCTR with a faculty appointment.* Future grant applications must be submitted through CCTR.

-- Seattle Children’s nurse researchers are also eligible to apply.
+- Seattle Children’s nurse researchers are also eligible to apply if they are members of CCTR.

 - Fellows, other trainees or affiliate members are not eligible.